Getting Started

 Next, let's enable the Particular Service Platform tools and see what they do.

-2. Uncomment the code inside the Main method shown here.
-This will cause the platform to launch when we start our project.
+- Ensure the code inside the Main method shown here is uncommented.
+This is responsible for launching the platform when we start our project.

 {